 Now with having joint legal custody of 9 yr old son and his case manager and therapist never meeting me in person and solely going on the words of my angry ex-wife towards me and being very unprofessional and bias toward me.
-Do I have the right to take them both off my son's case? since I never was...
+Do I have the right to take them both off my son's case? since I...
 Read more »

 If you have joint legal custody, you have equal say in determining medical/psychiatric treatment.
 You should have been consulted prior to starting therapy.
 You should raise to the court the fact that you weren’t and can then ask that they be removed for bias or other reasons.

 You will likely want/need a transcript of the recording if it is to be presented to the court.
 For now, highlighting the conversation and noting that the entire conversation is available for the court may suffice.
-Note that court's generally dislike parents involving the children in disputes of...Read more »
+Note that court's generally dislike parents involving the children in disputes...Read more »

 Im filling out my response in our divorce we have joint legal custody. her complaints are ludacris and she has put see attached but has nothing to support anything shes claiming the reasons why asking for a change cause nothing that shes claiming happened on visits ever has happened.
 His school...
 Read more »